Unsure where you owe sales or use tax

 Even limited operational presence can establish exposure without clear visibility.

+Marketplace facilitator rules reduce collection burden but do not eliminate all seller responsibility.
 Texas requires certain marketplace facilitators to collect and remit tax on behalf of sellers.
 However, marketplace laws do not remove all exposure.

 Marketplace related exposure often exists due to: